 High Performance Computing (HPC), High Fidelity Simulations (HFS), Tera/Penta-scale data mining/management/analysis, image processing, feature extraction, pattern recognition, and geometry reconstruction are the key enabling technologies in addressing 21st century science and engineering problems.
 These technologies are necessary for the development of cross-cutting tool kits to enhance research and development in interacting biological, chemical, medical, physical, business and finance, and engineering phenomena associated with interdisciplinary engineering research.

 In response to this need, UAB has made a strategic investment in establishing high performance computing clusters.
-Both hardware and software essential for interdisciplinary engineering research can be fully supported by this equipment.
+The hardware and software essential for interdisciplinary engineering research can be fully supported by this equipment.

-- Minimum 3.0 on a 4.0 scale on most recent degree
+- Minimum GPA of 3.0 on a 4.0 scale on most recent degree

-- The GRE general test is required for all applicants.
-Applicants must score a 156 or higher on the quantitative section of the GRE to be considered for admission.
+- The GRE general test is required for all applicants who do not have significant post baccalaureate experience.
+As score of 156 or higher on the on the quantitative section of the GRE is recommended for admission.

 - Personal statement identifying research interest

-- 3 recommendations from academic or professional contact
+- 3 recommendations from academic or professional contacts

 - Official transcripts from each institution where college credit was received to be mailed to: